Bank of Israel Keeps Interest Rate at 4.5% for the 12th Consecutive Time

 The monetary committee is monitoring local and global economic indicators, including commodity prices, the labor market, and investment activity, to determine the appropriate timing for any changes in monetary policy.

-Currency Exchange Rates Against The Shekel on Tuesday (October 21)
+Currency Exchange Rates Against the Shekel on Sunday (December 7)